davidahmann/coherism/physics/README.md

 # Coherism: A Variational Feedback Framework for Quantum Information and Spacetime Geometry

-This directory contains the manuscript and supporting code for the Coherism paper, submitted to Physical Review D.
+This directory contains the manuscript and supporting code for the Coherism paper.

 ## Abstract